Preparing search index...

 }

-To take action on the alarm associated with a notification, send an HTTP POST request to /signalk/v2/api/notifications/{notificationId}/{action}.
+To clear the alarm send a HTTP DELETE request to /signalk/v2/api/notifications/{notificationId}.

 Note: The silence action is only available for alarms associated with notifications having status.canSilence = true.

-To silence the alarm send an HTTP POST request to /signalk/v2/api/notifications/{notificationId}/silence.
+To silence the alarm send a HTTP POST request to /signalk/v2/api/notifications/{notificationId}/silence.

 The result of a successful silence request is that the: